 Remember how ending inventory is calculated from beginning inventory?
 It goes the other way too.
 A given accounting period’s beginning inventory is calculated from the previous period’s ending inventory.
 Beginning balance is calculated from the previous reporting period’s ending balance.
 Therefore it’s crucial that the correct ending inventory is calculated.

 There are several ways to calculate ending inventory, so it’s best to stick with one method every year to avoid discrepancies in future reports.

 The basic formula for calculating ending inventory is easy:

 Beginning Inventory + Net Purchases – COGS = Ending Inventory

 Your beginning inventory is the last period’s ending inventory.
 The net purchases are the items you’ve bought and added to your inventory count.
-The cost of goods sold also includes the cost of purchasing finished goods that are ready to sell.
+The cost of goods sold includes the total cost of purchasing or manufacturing finished goods that are ready to sell.